-Puppies and young dogs in particular are more likely to experiment with eating various things they shouldn’t.
+Puppies and young dogs, in particular, are more likely to experiment with eating various things they shouldn’t.
+In my experience, puppies are more likely to eat plants (amongst other things they shouldn’t!) than adult dogs.
 But it’s still sensible to take precautions to prevent older dogs from accessing potentially toxic plants.

 There are several hundred species of hibiscus.
 The most commonly grown species is Hibiscus syriacus, the common garden hibiscus, otherwise known as Rose of Sharon.
 Confusingly, there is also an unrelated plant called St John’s Wort.
 This plant is also sometimes referred to as Rose of Sharon.

 The common garden hibiscus is a shrub with large trumpet-shaped flowers.
 They are usually pink but can also be white or purple.
 Hibiscus plants usually flower at the end of summer.
 They can grow to be very tall, sometimes up to 12 feet in height.

 Similar to Petunias, and cosmos plants, most hibiscus plants are not toxic to dogs.
 But there are a few species that could be harmful if eaten, including the Rose of Sharon.
 As there are so many different species of hibiscus, all varying in appearance, it is best to treat any hibiscus plant as though it is toxic to your pet.
 Unless, of course, you are certain you know the species is safe.